Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 During the fellowship, the fellow will be encouraged to participate in an ongoing clinical research project or pursue an original project.
 Presentation of research findings at national and international scientific meetings is also encouraged.

-To apply, please complete the Application and forward it to our Academic Program Coordinator.
-In addition, please provide a cover letter, your CV and two letters of recommendation.
+To apply, please complete the Application and send it along with a personal statement and CV via email to our Academic Program Coordinator.
+In addition, please forward by email two letters of recommendation.
 Please indicate your citizenship status and provide a copy of appropriate documentation (if you are not a US citizen).

-Your application materials should be sent to: Program Director: Michelle Kittleson, MD, PhD or to our Academic Program Coordinator Xenia Lovrekovic-Delic.
+Your application materials and other inquiries should be directed to: Academic Program Coordinator Xenia Lovrekovic-Delic.
 Ms. Lovrekovic-Delic can be also reached at 310-248-6719.